tejeshbabu25/DotnetCore_API_EF_SQL_Authen_Author/README.md

 - open Nuget manager console, run below commands
 - Add-Migration "Intitial Migration" -- to add initial migrations -- and it adds a new Migrations folder to the solution
 - Update-Database -- reads the migrations created in above step and creates the Db on SQL Server

+# Create a new Controller and Endpoints for Regions domain
+- GET/PUT/POST/DELETE